jayala-29/Cryptography/README.md

-Just some programs for encrypting/decrypting algorithms.
+Just some programs that include methods, ciphers, and tools for encrypting/decrypting algorithms.